KotouraSan/Socia-Network-v1/README.md

 ### **Configuration**

-The application configuration is managed via `application.properties` file.
+The application configuration is managed via the `application.properties` file.
 Ensure to set up your PostgreSQL and Redis configurations accordingly.

 ### **Usage**